Call Us Now: (415) 985-0155

 The pressure setting on a hydro jetter is very important.
 If the pressure is too high, it can damage the pipes.
 If the pressure is too low, it won’t be effective at clearing the clog.
 The best way to determine the correct pressure setting is to start at a lower setting and increase the pressure until the clog is cleared.

-Safety Considerations During Hydro Jetting
+Safety Considerations During Professional Hydro Jetting Service

 There are a few safety precautions that should be taken when using a hydro jetter.